GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/outbound-saml-shib.md

 ![newTR](../img/saml/samlfederationTR.png)

-* _Display Name_: Name of the Trust Relationship (it should be unique for every trust relationship)
+* _Display Name_: Name of the Trust Relationship (it should be unique for every TR)
-* _Description_: Little description.
-Purpose and SSO link can be added here.
+* _Description_: Purpose of the TR and an SSO link can be added here.
 * _Metadata Type_: There are four available options to choose from.
 The correct Type depends on how the SP is delivering Metadata to your IDP.
     * _None_
-    * _File_: Choose File if the SP has provided an uploadable metadata document in XML format.
+    * _File_: Choose `File` if the SP has provided an uploadable metadata document in XML format.
-    * _URI_: Chose URI if the SP metadata is hosted on a URI that is accessible from the Internet.
+    * _URI_: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.
-    * _Generate_: Choose Generate if the SP is an "inhouse application" or the “Shibboleth SP” is going to be installed in the target application (SP).
+    * _Generate_: Choose `Generate` if the SP is an "in-house application" or the “Shibboleth SP” is going to be installed in the target application (SP).
 This option will generate a how-to guide for installing the Shibboleth SP.
 If you plan on using the Generate method, please note the following:
             * _URL_ : This is the hostname of the SP.
             * _Public certificate_ : You must provide the certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
 This certificate **can not** be password protected.
             * After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside your SP configuration.
     * _Federation_: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
-Once you select “Federation” as the Metadata Type, another drop down menu called “Select Federation” will appear.
+Once you select `Federation` as the Metadata Type, another drop down menu called `Select Federation` will appear.
 From this drop menu you can select the appropriate federation.
-After selecting the “Federation Name”, a new link called “Click to select entity id” will appear.
+After selecting the `Federation Name`, a new link called `Click to select entity id` will appear.
 Use this link to find and select the SP entityIDs that you wish to create SSO with.
-Learn how to establish trust with a federation [below](#federation-configuration).
+Learn more about working with a federation [below](#federation-configuration).

 * _Released_: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.
 * _Entity Type_: You have two options to choose for entity type.